The Heap: A Contamination-Free Multilingual Code Dataset for Evaluating Large Language Models: Collection

 \section{Collection}

-Using the search API, we collect our dataset from GitHub, a commonly used online platform for sharing code repositories.
-This collection process mimics the data distribution of other large-scale datasets~\cite{kocetkov2023the, lozhkov2024starcoder2, gao2020pile, codeparrot, ghcode}, minimizing the probability of including confounding factors in the dataset, such as drifts in the representations of data~\cite{bolukbasi2021illusion}.
+Using the search API, we collect code from GitHub, an online platform for sharing code repositories.
+This process mimics the collection of other large-scale datasets~\cite{kocetkov2023the, lozhkov2024starcoder2, gao2020pile, codeparrot, ghcode}, minimizing the probability of including confounding factors in the dataset, such as drifts in the representations of data~\cite{bolukbasi2021illusion}.